leifsieben/leifsieben.github.io/README.md

 - A numerical model for electron beam neutralization in gyrotrons, Dr. Ioannis Pagonnakis, ETH Zurich.
 - Method Development for in-cell DNP Nuclear Magnetic Resonance.
 Prof. Alexander Barnes, ETH Zurich.

+## FART -- or how a computer tastes a molecule

+In 2024, a group of friends and I took a course in Digital Chemistry and started a group project together: training a machine learning model that could predict the taste of a molecule.
+Naturally, we named our transformer-based model the "Flavor Analysis and Recognition Transformer" or short -- FART.
+FART was actually the first model to predict the flavour of a molecule across five different taste categories in parallel and far exceeded the performance of any previous model at 91% accuracy.

+If you want to try it for yourself, there's an online interface available via [huggingface](https://huggingface.co/spaces/FartLabs/FART).

+You can find the paper published in npj Science of Food [here](https://doi.org/10.1038/s41538-025-00474-z).
+The article was also very nicely discussed in The New Scientist: [Is this the best acronym in science?
+It's certainly the smelliest](https://www.newscientist.com/article/mg26735562-500-is-this-the-best-acronym-in-science-its-certainly-the-smelliest/).

 ## Publications
 - A model of electron beam neutralization for gyrotron simulations, *Physics of Plasmas*, 2024.
 - A Dye‐Sensitized Sensor for Oxygen Detection under Visible Light, *Advanced Science*, 2024.
 - Electron Optics Simulation in the Overall Gyrotron Geometry, *Physics of Plasmas*, accepted.
 - A fluidic device for continuous on-line inductive sensing of proteolytic cleavages, *Lab on a Chip*, 2025.
 - A Chemical Language Model for Molecular Taste Prediction, *npj Science of Food*, 2025.
+- A generative deep learning approach to de novo antibiotic design, *Cell*, 2025.

-In 2024, I have been a senior research fellow at the student-led security-studies think tank [EPIS](https://www.epis-thinktank.de/).
+Since 2024, I have been a senior research fellow at the student-led security-studies think tank [EPIS](https://www.epis-thinktank.de/).
 I have contributed an article on the future of biological warfare [What will biological warfare look like in the 21st century?](https://www.epis-thinktank.de/magazine/4/1).

 ## Teaching
 Teaching is society's way to let smarty-pants cash in on their precociousness.
 I have amply provided the world with mine both cost-free and for gainly employment approximately since the day I learned how to talk.
 At ETH I have taught the following courses, giving a 45 min recitation each week for 15-25 people.